Mons, Belgium: Waux Hall

 Waux Hall park was built in the 19th century (1862–1864) at the initiative of the Society of Waux Hall created for this purpose by members of the bourgeoisie.
 It is therefore the source of a private park.
 It is located at the site of Fort said that the Dutch formed an outwork the last fortification (1815–1864).
 Remnants of the fort still exist under the current pavillon.
 The gardens were designed by Louis Fuchs and the central pavilion was built by architect Joseph Hubert in tavern style.

-The Turkish hazel is one of the remarkable trees in the park.

-A 5 hectare landscaped park was built in the mid 19th century and consists of age-old trees, water features, lakes and lawns.
+A 5 hectare landscaped park was built in the mid 19th century and consists of various species of age-old trees, water features, lakes and lawns.
+A Turkish hazel is one of the remarkable trees in the park.
 Various memorials and outdoor sculptures, including works of sculptors Grard, Deville, Hupet, and Guilmot Harvent, are placed.
-The park also contains various species of age-old trees.

 The Technical and Vocational School of Horticulture was established in 1863, it was installed under the authority of the corporation of Waux Hall.
 It became communal in 1892 at the time of acquisition of Waux Hall by the city of Mons, and then came under the authority of the province of Hainaut in 2006.
-In 2009 this event was moved to the Grand Place.
+In 2009 this event was moved to the Grand-Place.

-Perfect Union
+Parfaite Union

-The masonic Lodge "The Perfect Union" is the oldest in Belgium and perhaps even on the continent.
+The masonic Lodge La Parfaite Union is the oldest in Belgium and perhaps even on the continent.
 It was founded in 1721.
-At that time, Mons became a masonic centre followed by the creation of several new lodges (Vraie et parfaite harmonie (1767), À l'Orient de Mons (1783) et la Ligue équitable (1786)).
+At that time, Mons became a masonic centre followed by the creation of several new lodges (Vraie et parfaite harmonie (1767), À l'Orient de Mons (1783) et la Ligue équitable (1786).

-After the French Revolution, the meetings were held in different locations, and an event was organised by the Perfect Union for the construction of a permanent building.
+After the French Revolution, the meetings were held in different locations, and an event was organised by the Parfaite Union for the construction of a permanent building.
 The plans of the architect Hector Puchot were retained in 1890.
-The Neo-Egyptian style then became a reference for Masonic architecture, and we can consider the lodge of Mons as a model of its kind with its numerous motifs—"Egyptian" papyrus capitals, frieze lotus bud, etc..
+The neo-Egyptian style then became a reference for Masonic architecture, and we can consider the lodge of Mons as a model of its kind with its numerous motifs—"Egyptian" papyrus capitals, frieze lotus bud, etc.

-Art Square
+Carré des Arts

-William Barracks, renamed barracks Major Sabbe after the First World War and named for the 1990 Arts Square, dates from 1824 to 1827, at the time of the United Kingdom of the Netherlands.
+The William Barracks, renamed the Major Sabbe Barracks after the First World War and since the 1990s called the Carré des Arts, dates from 1824 to 1827, at the time of the United Kingdom of the Netherlands.
 It is the work of the architect Rémi de Puydt (1789–1844).
 The façade and roof of the building were listed in 1983 on the advice of the Royal Commission of Monuments, Sites and Excavations.

 Maintaining its military purpose until the late 1940s, the building was then used by the Royal Grammar School John Avesnes from the 1960s to the early 1990s.
-Since the completion of the conversion carried out between 1993 and 1995, Carré des Arts hosts the Graduate School of Arts and visual (ESAPV) and regional television TV Borinage Mons (Tele MB).
+Since the completion of the conversion carried out between 1993 and 1995, the Carré des Arts hosts the Graduate School of Arts and visual (ESAPV) and regional television TV Borinage Mons (Tele MB).